Wasth/blogtutor/README.md

 Blog on Yii2.
-My first time when I use frameworks for developing.
 ----------------------------------------------------------------

-Markup on blog's pages didn't write on Bootstrap.
-I decided to make own markup.
+### My first time when I use frameworks for developing.

+Markup for this blog was not written with Bootstrap, as it was in tutorial.
+I decided to write whole markup by myself.